 - Birdwatching, wildlife watching in general

 - Dancing Salsa and Lambada.

-- I always like trying something new and recently tried clay pigeon shooting and bungee jumping.
+- I always like trying something new and have tried clay pigeon shooting, bungee jumping, zorbing, and freefall parachuting.